Cx-Rubio/gbees-cuda/README.md

 ## Execute

-After running the `make` command, the program can be executed with:
+After running the `make all` command, the program can be executed with:
 ```
 ./GBEES
 ```

 Currently, four example models are implemented.
-Users can select a model by editing the main.cu file, uncommenting the desired model configuration, and commenting out the others.
+Users can select a model by editing the ***main.cu*** file, uncommenting the desired model configuration, and commenting out the others.

 ```
     configureLorenz3D(&model);